RashView More Before & Afters

-He has the medical background to consider every possibility, make the correct diagnosis, and work for solutions that will result in improvement in your red rash, your baby's rash or an allergic rash.
+Dr. Joel Schlessinger, a board-certified dermatologist, cosmetic surgeon, and previously a board-certified pediatrician at Schlessinger MD in Omaha, Nebraska can assess your rash and determine the best treatment.
+He has the medical background to consider every possibility, make the correct diagnosis, and work for solutions that will result in improvement in the quality of your skin.

 These are all concerns that Dr. Schlessinger will consider, among thousands of other causes for different types of skin rashes.
 Years of training are necessary to determine what might be responsible for causing a rash on your body.

 “I love the challenge of finding out what the cause of a perplexing rash is and treating it to make sure patients recover quickly.”

 Are you eligible to participate in a clinical trial to test new skin rash treatment options?